Stamp Duty Rebate Support

 Should your property not meet SDLT standards, you may be entitled to claim your money back.

-Our tax service Kingston-upon-Thames team works with a partner, Stamp Duty Claims, who can assist.
+The tax service Kingston-upon-Thames team works with Stamp Duty Claims, who can assist.
 They have claimed over £11.6m in SDLT rebates from HMRC successfully.

-Prinsegate will handle your claim personally with the up-most care and communicate with Stamp Duty Claims on your behalf.
+Your claim will be handled personally with the utmost care and communicated across to Stamp Duty Claims on your behalf.
 It could not be more stress-free!

 What do we need to know?